Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Introduction

+In particular, as opposed to (\ref{thm1-eqn2}), the sum on the right-hand side of (\ref{thm1-eqn3}) includes $x = 0$ and excludes $x = 1$.
+Moreover, in this case, the pairing of $[\lambda_1, \lambda_2)$ with $[0, 1)$ can be replaced by any other pairing in which the delimiters of $\lambda_1$ and $0$ agree, and the delimiters of $\lambda_2$ and $1$ agree.

-\begin{remark} Our Theorem \ref{bc1_theorem} is very close to Theorem 3.10 of \cite{GZ2017}, with the following caveat: in \cite{GZ2017}, the authors use Theorem 3.10 as a statement about both the case of bounded intervals and the case of half-lines, and we are comparing with the bounded-interval interpretation.
-Keeping this in mind, our theorem is slightly less restrictive, in that (1) it allows for a more general class of matrices $\mathbb{B} (x; \lambda)$; and (2) it allows for the possibility that $\lambda_1$ and/or $\lambda_2$ is a spectral value for (\ref{hammy}).
+Our Theorem \ref{bc1_theorem} is quite similar to Theorem 3.10 of \cite{GZ2017}, though we observe the following differences: in \cite{GZ2017}, the authors use Theorem 3.10 as a statement about both the case of bounded intervals and the case of half-lines, and we are comparing with the bounded-interval statement.
+Keeping this in mind, our theorem is slightly less restrictive, in that (1) it allows for a more general class of matrices $\mathbb{B} (x; \lambda)$; and (2) it allows for the possibility that $\lambda_1$ and/or $\lambda_2$ is an eigenvalue of (\ref{hammy}).
 Regarding Item (1), our Theorem \ref{bc1_theorem} allows for $\mathbb{B} (x; \lambda)$ to depend nonlinearly on $\lambda$.
-This happens, for example, when (\ref{hammy}) arises from consideration of certain differential-algebraic systems, and in Section \ref{applications} we give one such example.
-Having drawn this comparison, we should emphasize that the primary goal of \cite{GZ2017} was to develop renormalized oscillation theory between bands of essential spectrum, and we do not consider that important case here. \end{remark}
+This happens, for example, when (\ref{hammy}) arises from consideration of certain differential-algebraic systems; in Section \ref{applications} we give one such example.
+Having drawn this comparison, we should emphasize that the primary goal of \cite{GZ2017} (and indeed the primary motivation for the original work of \cite{GST1996}) was to develop a theory that would allow the authors to count discrete eigenvalues between bands of essential spectrum.
+We do not consider that important case here.

-\begin{remark} It's instructive to view Theorem \ref{bc1_theorem} in relation to the results of \cite{HJK, HS}, for which the authors specify $\mathbf{X}_1 (x; \lambda)$ precisely as here, but in lieu of $\mathbf{X}_2 (x; \lambda_2)$, use the fixed target space $\tilde{\mathbf{X}}_2 = J \beta^*$.
-Under Assumptions {\bf (A)} and {\bf (C1)}, and assuming boundary conditions {\bf (BC1)}, the methods of \cite{HJK, HS} can be used to establish the relation
+\begin{remark} It's instructive to view Theorem \ref{bc1_theorem} in relation to the results of \cite{HJK2018, HS2016}, for which the authors specify $\mathbf{X}_1 (x; \lambda)$ precisely as here, but in lieu of $\mathbf{X}_2 (x; \lambda_2)$, use the fixed frame $\tilde{\mathbf{X}}_2 = J \beta^*$ for a target space $\tilde{\ell}_2$.
+Under Assumptions {\bf (A)} and {\bf (B1)}, and assuming boundary conditions {\bf (BC1)}, the methods of \cite{HJK2018, HS2016} can be used to establish the relation